Skip to main content

 The ASE-Team

 The ASE-Team consists of a group of dedicated professors, teachers and master students.
-We team up with domain experts at the VU to provide you with a research topic that fits your interests.
-During the project, the organizing team will be your first point of contact for any questions or issues you might have and you will be matched with one domain expert that will guide you through the research process.
-Your domain expert will be your first reader.
+During the project, the organizing team will be your first point of contact for any questions or issues you might have.
+You can (and should) reach out to the ASE team by emailing to n.silvis-cividjian@vu.nl.

 ASE has been founded in 2024, but the core team has been active in the field of autonomous driving since 2019.
-The project could not run without the help of our Electro-Mechanical and Fine-Mechanical technicians.
+The project could not run without the help of our Beta faculty's Electro-Mechanical and Fine-Mechanical technicians.
+See all acknowledgements.

 Organizing team